qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### SQL Databases

 - Null is special. `x = null` doesn't work. `x is null` works.
-Unique index allows duplicating null.
+Unique index allows duplicating null (except in Microsoft SQL server).
 But `select distinct` may treat nulls as the same (this is database-specific).
 - Date implicit conversion can be timezone-dependent.
 - Complex join with disctinct may be slower than nested query.
 [Don't use DISTINCT as a "join-fixer"](https://www.red-gate.com/simple-talk/databases/sql-server/t-sql-programming-sql-server/dont-use-distinct-as-a-join-fixer/)
 - In MySQL, if string field doesn't have `character set utf8mb4` then it will error if you try to insert a text containing 4-byte UTF-8 code point.